vlizarn/challenge-python-lottery/README.md

 #### Example 2 - Game constructor

 The `Game` constructor needs arguments for all parameters to perform correctly.
-In this case, the `Game` constructor is responsible for the data request provided for the `Lottery` class.
+In this case, the `Game` constructor is responsible for the data request provided for the `Lottery` constructor.
 These two constructors have default parameters that mustn't require arguments to the parameters.

 ```python